jaepass/commercejs-react-checkout/README.md

 view page to render when the router points to the `/checkout` path.

 First, create a new folder `src/pages` and a `Checkout.js` page component.
-This page component is going to get real hefty quite fast, but it will be broken it down in chunks throughout the rest of this guide.
+This page component is going to get real hefty quite fast, but it will be broken it down into chunks throughout the rest of this guide.

 The [Checkout resource](https://commercejs.com/docs/sdk/checkout) in Commerce.js helps to handle one of the most complex moving parts of an eCommerce application.
 The Checkout endpoint comes with the core `commerce.checkout.generateToken()` and `commerce.checkout.capture()` methods along with [Checkout helpers](https://commercejs.com/docs/sdk/concepts#checkout-helpers) - additional helper functions for a seamless purchasing flow which will be covered later on.

-In the `Checkout.js` page component, you'll start by first initializing all the data required in this component to build the checkout page and form.
+In the `Checkout.js` page component, you'll start by initializing all the data required in this component to build the checkout page and form.

 Commerce.js provides a powerful method